populse/capsul/README.rst

 Documentation
 =============

-  Visit CAPSUL (http://populse.github.io/capsul) main page!
+  Visit CAPSUL (http://populse.github.io/capsul) main page for the docs of the git master branch.

+  See the BrianVISA website (http://brainvisa.info/capsul/) for the docs of the released versions.

 Download
 ========

-  CAPSUL is available on pypi to download: .
+  CAPSUL is available on `pypi <https://pypi.org/project/capsul/>`_ to download:,

+  or via the `BrainVISA distribution <http://brainvisa.info/web/download.html>`_.